splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 * Service error - The service error chart shows streaming error data for the service.
 If you have detectors for the service error rate configured, triggered alerts display below the chart.
 Select the chart to view example traces.
 Select the alert icon to view alert details.
 * Dependency latency by type - The dependency latency by type chart shows the latency for each of the downstream systems.
 Select the chart to see details about each system category.
 Systems are categorized as follows:
    *  Services - instrumented services
-   *  Databases - not yet supported
+   *  Databases
-   *  Inferred services - uninstrumented, inferred services
+   *  Inferred services - un-instrumented third-party services
-   *  Pub/sub queues - not yet supported
+   *  Pub/sub queues - Publisher/subscriber queues

 Runtime metrics
 -----------------